panfio/telescreen/README.md

 # Telescreen Server

 Telescreen helps aggregate and monitor your actions in one place and visually present them on a timeline.
-Now you will know how and where your time was spent
+Now you will know how and where your time was spent.
 <img src="https://raw.githubusercontent.com/panfio/demohttpd/master/website/telescreen.jpg" alt="telescreen in action" />
 <!--You can start service and store data on a local computer, on any Kubernetes cluster or on a remote server like Heroku and use Amazon S3 as a data store.
 -->